sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 .. activecode:: code1_4_4
    :language: java
    :autograde: unittest

+   Assume you have a package with a given height 3 inches and width 5 inches.
+If the package is rotated 90 degrees, you should swap the values for the height and width.
-   The code below makes an attempt to swap the values stored in the two variables x and y (so x ends up with y's initial value  of 5 and y ends up with x's initial value of 3).
+   The code below makes an attempt to swap the values stored in two variables h and w, which represent  height and width.
+Variable h should end up with w's initial value  of 5 and w should get h's initial value of 3.
 Unfortunately this code has an error and does not work.
-   Use the CodeLens to step through the code to understand why it fails to swap the values in x and y.
+   Use the CodeLens to step through the code to understand why it fails to swap the values in h and w.

    ~~~~